armysarge/pdf-knowledge-assistant/README.md

 ### Chatting with Your Documents

-Start an interactive chat session to ask questions about your documents:
+Start an interactive console chat session to ask questions about your documents:

 ```powershell
 python main.py chat